What is just-in-time?

 This form of procurement logistics is made possible by well-organized transport planning, which is characterized by optimal delivery size and calculation of the correct cycle lengths and thus significantly minimizes transport and inventory costs.
-For this, electronic data interchange (EDI) and information flow between buyer and supplier is indispensable.
+For this, electronic data interchange (EDI) and information flow between buyer and supplier are indispensable.
 The automotive industry practices this type of logistics to perfection.

 If a company decides to work according to the just-in-time principle, the entire material flow should be coordinated with the production processes.
 Throughput times are minimized, warehousing and inventories are reduced and thus storage costs are significantly reduced.
 In detail, the following advantages can be named:

-- JIT ensures transparent processes
+- JIT ensures transparent processes.

-- Work processes are verifiable and bottlenecks are visible
+- Work processes are verifiable and bottlenecks are visible.

-- Quantities sufficiently available in production
+- Quantities sufficiently available in production.

-- A continuous improvement process increases productivity
+- A continuous improvement process increases productivity.

-- Competitive advantage through resource optimization and waste reduction
+- Competitive advantage through resource optimization and waste reduction.

-- Increasing dependence between customers and suppliers
+- Increasing dependence between customer and supplier.

-- Hardly any price competition due to long-term contractual obligations
+- Hardly any price competition due to long-term contractual obligations.

-- Environmental influences (traffic) may hinder timely delivery
+- Environmental influences (traffic) may hinder timely delivery.

-The just-in-time concept ensures a minimization of warehousing costs and shorter changeover and throughput times.
-Material stocks can be significantly reduced in the production process and made much more flexible.
+The just-in-time concept ensures the minimization of inventory costs and shorter changeover and throughput times.
+Material inventories can be significantly reduced in the production process and made much more flexible.
 To implement the concept, it is important that as many prerequisites as possible are met so that the changeover and the effort are worthwhile.
 Notification is not required for the process."
 Back to Glossary Index